Applying for a residence permit for employment purposes

 - a national visa for entry to Germany (in most cases).

 Exception: Citizens of EU member states have access to the labour market on the basis of their right to freedom of movement.
 They may become employees or self-employed on the basis of their right of establishment or the principle of freedom of movement for workers.
 The same applies to citizens of the European Economic Area (EEA) and of Switzerland.
-Transitional regulations relating to the freedom of movement for workers and freedom to provide services apply to citizens of Croatia.
 They must apply for a work permit from the competent employment agency before beginning work.

 Residence permits for employment purposes are only issued for a limited period of time.
 You can apply to have your residence permit extended.